Who we are funded by:

 What is the Adult Education Budget?

-AEB consists of 2 programmes, Classroom Learning and Traineeships 19-24.
+AEB consists of 2 programmes, Classroom Learning and Traineeships for 19-24 year olds.
 We sub-contract these programmes to training providers in the Yorkshire and Humber areas.

 Classroom Learning programme consists of single accredited courses, Inc. Maths, English and Team Leading.